 Going to a Bar Alone: 12 Safety Tips

-- Dress conservatively.
+- Dress by local standards.
 Consider the culture you are in and dress conservatively by its standards.
 It is respectful and sends a positive message.

 - Ensure someone knows where you're going.
-Before you leave, leave the details of your evening plans with someone responsible.
+Before you go out, leave the details of your evening plans with someone responsible.
 That could be someone at your hotel or hostel or someone at home.

 - Arrive early.
 Show up early so that you have your choice of where to sit.